 Just because the train is not at its final destination, doesn’t mean you can’t smile at stops along the way.
-Everyone who won marriage equality in Ireland for gay and lesbian couples, should celebrate.
+Everyone who won marriage equality for gay and lesbian couples and abortion rights for women in Ireland should celebrate.
 It’s fudging great.
-At the same time there is a long way to go for LGBTQIA+ rights in Ireland; that work doesn’t stop.
+At the same time, there is a long way to go for LGBTQIA+ rights and women in Ireland; that work doesn’t stop.

 When we find fault in everything it gives too much space for us to quit or never start.
 It makes us despair, and despair does a lot of good for nothing.
-Being critical is vital, but be awake to how much energy it drains.
+Being critical is vital, but how much do we spend talking to acting?
 It can make us enemies of each other, rather than focusing on the real fudgers.
-It means a lot of people choose not to work with us because it all feels a bit like this
+It means a lot of people choose not to work with us because it all feels a bit like this…

 Hope, the heart of our work, can make people do this.

-For those unfamiliar to this look, it is called the eye-roll.
+For those unfamiliar with this look, it is called the eye-roll.
 The word hope generates lots of eye-rolling.
 Eye-rollers say it’s because hope is nonsense and nonsense irritates the fudge out of them.